Al Sadd SC: Colours and crest

 Among Al Sadd's most popular nicknames are Al Zaeem (The Boss) and Al Dheeb (The Wolf).
 From the foundation of the club, the common home kit includes a white shirt, black or white shorts, and white socks.
 White and black colours are also seen in the crest.
 The away kit of the club is associated with a black background.
 Pink was adopted as the club's primary colour for their third uniform in 2007.

 Their first crest was designed in Lebanon in 1969, and was similar to other football clubs in the region, in the sense that it depicted a football with Arabic writing on it.
-This crest was an hommage to former football club Al Ahrar.
+This crest was an homage to former football club Al Ahrar.
 Originally, the club wanted to use the same crest as Al Ahrar, but this idea was rejected by the QFA.
 A second crest was designed in the eighties, and was designed by the founder of the club, Nasser bin Mubarak Al-Ali.
-It was used until 1999, the year in which their third crest was designed, also by Nasser bin Mubarak Al-Ali, in celebration of the 30-year anniversary of the founding of the club.
+It was used until 1999, the year in which their third crest was designed, also by Nasser bin Mubarak Al-Ali, in celebration of the 30th anniversary of the founding of the club.
 Following their impressive AFC Champions League campaign in 2011, the logo was modified and released in June 2012 to include two golden stars on the top to mark the two Asian titles of 1989 and 2011.